robamu-org/tmtccmd/docs/introduction.rst

 Features
 =========

+- Generic communication interface abstraction in form of the :py:class:`tmtccmd.com.ComInterface`.
+  This abstraction could also be used without the other components of the library if the goal is to separate the packet logic from the communication interface.
+The :ref:`com` chapter contains a more information and examples.
 - Special support for `Packet Utilisation Standard (PUS)`_ packets and `CCSDS Space Packets`_.
   This library uses the `spacepackets`_ library for most packet implementations.
 - Support for both CLI and GUI usage